Learn how to gather and preserve white clover!

 White Clover Hot Tea

 Hot Clover Tea can be substituted for store bought herbal teas.
-Use the White Clover Iced Tea Recipe above, but don’t add the ice 🙂
+Use the White Clover Iced Tea Recipe above, but don’t add the ice to the hot water 🙂

 Strawberry White Clover Cookies